Hornchurch Urban District: Interwar reorganisation

-Following the Local Government Act 1929, in 1930 it was proposed that the northwestern section (west of Park Lane) and northeastern section (Harold Wood) would transfer to Romford Urban District.
+Following the Local Government Act 1929, county councils were required to review districts, with a view to amalgamating smaller councils or adjusting boundaries to be more convenient.
+In December 1929 Hornchurch Urban District Council favoured amalgamation with Upminster and Cranham.
+In 1930 it was proposed that the northwestern section (west of Park Lane) and northeastern section (Harold Wood) would transfer to Romford Urban District.
 Romford Urban District Council rejected the scheme with the clerk of the council referring to the area west of Park Lane as the "Sloper's Island" slum and the worst part of the district.
 The council felt the opportunity had been missed to make the Romford/Hornchurch boundary more regular and also desired the transfer of the Roneo factory to Romford.
 Alternative schemes were proposed by Romford Urban District Council and Dagenham Urban District Council to annex more of Hornchurch.
-This would result in Hornchurch becoming unviable as a local government unit unless it merged with Upminster.
 It was decided in 1933 that the Harold Wood section would not transfer to Romford and the southern part of Hornchurch would not transfer to Dagenham.